FAQS

 My approach is active and collaborative; we’ll check in about what feels helpful and what doesn’t.

-If individual therapy would be helpful alongside couples or family work, I can provide referrals to trusted therapists for that support.
+If individual therapy would be helpful alongside couples work, I can provide referrals to trusted therapists for that support.

 • The name What We Hold was inspired by Maira Kalman’s book Women Holding Things.